 They have been saying, dishonestly, all the right things — “climate change,” “inclusive,” “housing for heroes” — but their promises do not hold up.

 But it is their latest disgraceful tactic that I’m calling out; that a Yes on Y is somehow now a yes to “Donald Trump’s Republican Party.”
 This just further proves that these developers will say anything to build tall buildings in San Mateo and profit from your loss of a beautiful San Mateo.
-Please join me in voting yes on Measure Y and no on Measure R.
+Please join me in voting yes on Measure Y.

 In agreement with Claire Mack